Your council tax bill explained – adult social care additions

 The percentages show how each element contributes to the overall increase set by Dorset County Council and is displayed to one decimal place.

+The percentage increase for the adult social care element is calculated on the combined Dorset County Council and adult social care elements.

-This is different to how percentage increases are displayed elsewhere on the bill, but the bills have been issued correctly and should be paid as requested.
+While we understand this looks different to how other percentage increases are displayed, the bills have been calculated correctly and should be paid as requested.

 Council tax example

-The following example is to show how the adult social care precept has been calculated for 2017-2018 based on a Band D property:
+The following example shows how the adult social care precept has been calculated for 2017-2018 based on a Band D property:

 |2016-2017